-Requests for your Digital Review Copies will appear on your Review Copies page, under Constituent Requests:
+Requests for your Digital Review Copies will appear on your Review Copies > Constituent Requests page:

 Open requests are those that require action.
-A request will look like so:
+A request will look like this:

-You can see at a glance if a request is coming from an ABA user, if they use Edelweiss Analytics, etc. in the upper right corner, and also see their Confidence Rating, represented by the 4 stars.
-That rating uses a simple algorithm based on their on-site activity, their success (or failure) with other DRC requests, whether they’ve been granted access to titles, Auto-Approveed, blocked, their number of reviews, etc. To see details, click on their name:
+At a glance, you can see if a request is coming from an ABA user, if they use Edelweiss Analytics, etc. in the upper right corner.
+You can also see their Confidence Rating, rated out of 4 stars.
+The rating uses a simple algorithm based on their on-site activity, their success (or failure) with other DRC requests, whether they’ve been Auto-Approved, blocked, their number of reviews, etc. To see user Edelweiss Profile & Statistics info, click on their name:

-This can be a pretty solid indicator of their ‘legitimacy’ as a reviewer.
-If they show a 1-star confidence rating and have been blocked by 2 dozen publishers, that can be a pretty good indicator that this person is not seen as a “valuable advocate.”
+This information can be a pretty solid indicator of their ‘legitimacy’ as a reviewer.
+If a user has a 1-star confidence rating and has been blocked by multiple publishers, you might assume that the user wouldn’t be a “valuable advocate” for your titles.

-To see their request profile, click the title, like so:
+To see their Request Profile, click the title:

-Their Profile will have, in their own words, who they are and what they do…hopefully.
-They’re encouraged to state in what store or library they work and their duties there, or details about their blog and advocacy work, including blog URL’s, etc.
+Their Profile should include, in their own words, information on who they are and what they do.
+Users are encouraged to share their employer and role, or details about their blog or advocacy work.

 The Request field is optional on the user end.
-Here they can give details about why exactly they want early access to this particular title.
+Here, they can give details about why they want early access to the title.

-So, you can choose, based on your own criteria, of course, to Approve or Decline a specific request.
-If you have full trust in this person, you can also choose to Auto-Approve them, which means they’ll no longer need to request your titles, but can simply download them right away.
-If necessary, you can also Block a user, which will mean that they won’t even be able to see that you have review copies on offer and they will no longer be able to request your titles.
+Based on your own criteria, you can choose to Approve or Decline DRC requests.
+If you have full trust in the user, you can also choose to Auto-Approve them, which means they’ll no longer need to request your titles, but can simply download them right away.
+If necessary, you can also Block a user, which means that they won’t even be able to see that you have review copies available; they will no longer be able to request your titles.

-If you like, you can select a number of requests to Approve or Decline all in one convenient swoop.
+If you’d like, you can select a number of requests to Approve or Decline in one convenient swoop.
 Select requests using the checkmarks, as shown below:

-Depending on how you like to work, you can even filter all requests by specific criteria… like all Booksellers who requested a specific title, and then approve them all at once using the “Select All” and “Approve Selected” functions in Other Actions.
-You’ll find some handy Refinements in your left-hand column:
+Depending on how you like to work, you can even filter / refine your list of requests by specific criteria… like all Booksellers who requested a specific title, and then approve them all at once using the “Select All” and “Approve Selected” functions in the Other Actions menu.
+You’ll find some handy Refinements in the left-hand column:

-When you Approve (or Decline) a request, you have the opportunity to send an email message at that time, as well.
+When you Approve or Decline a request, you’ll also have the opportunity to send an email message.
 It’s highly recommended that you do send a message so that users receive email notification of their approval.

-Note that if a user has requested multiple titles, it will look like so:
+Note that if a user has requested multiple titles, it will look like this: